omni-us/jsonargparse/README.rst

 name is of the form :code:`[PROG_][LEV__]*OPT`, that is all in upper case, first only if set the name of the program followed by underscore and then the argument name replacing dots with two underscores.
-Using the parser from the :ref:`nested-namespaces-label` section above, in your shell you would set the environment variables as:
+Using the parser from the :ref:`nested-namespaces` section above, in your shell you would set the environment variables as:

 .. code-block:: bash